 Watch the Allies Workshop video

 We recorded an Allies Workshop, taught at the Wikimedia Foundation.
-For privacy, the participants' comments are edited out.
+To protect the privacy of the participants, their comments are edited out.
 A full transcript is available, provided by Mirabai Knight of StenoKnight CART Services.

 How much does the Allies Workshop cost?

-The Allies Workshop is available both for a fee and for free under circumstances.
+The Allies Workshop is available for a fee, with various discounts available for non-profits, small companies, and how many seats are available to volunteers or community members.
 100% of Allies Workshop fees fund the Ada Initiative's work supporting women in open technology and culture.
 Fees vary based on the number of people attending, the organization's financial need, and travel costs.
-Email firstname.lastname@example.org for a free quote.
+Email email@example.com for a free quote.

 What do you mean by "allies"?